Nurses suspended for refusing COVID-19 care without N95 mask - KVIA

 Guidelines from the Centers for Disease Control and Prevention don’t require N95 masks for COVID-19 caregivers, but many hospitals are opting for the added protection because the infection has proven to be extremely contagious.
 The CDC said Wednesday at least 9,200 health care workers have been infected.

-Saint John’s said in a statement that as of Tuesday it’s providing N95 masks to all nurses caring for COVID-19 patients and those awaiting test results.
+Saint John’s said in a statement that as of Tuesday it was providing N95 masks to all nurses caring for COVID-19 patients and those awaiting test results.
 The statement said the hospital had increased its supply and was disinfecting masks daily.

 “It’s no secret there is a national shortage,” said the statement.
 The hospital would not comment on the suspended nurses.